jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 1. Upgrading our Hugo theme
 1. Upgrading the Hugo version
 1. Adding table of contents
+1. Adding support for title emojis

 So far since this website has launched we haven't upgraded either the Hugo version used to build our website, alongside the theme being used.
 Hugo is a very active project with new features and bug fixes being added all the time.

-By not upgrading Hugo, we are missing out on enhancements that we can make to the site - I'll cover such examples of these later on.
+By not upgrading Hugo, we are missing out on enhancements that we can make to the site.
 As for upgrading the theme, improvements in the styling or even making use of said new features in Hugo can be added as part of the theme.
 Remember when you execute a `hugo` command which turns the website from markdown to rendered HTML files, that the theme chosen will be used to render those files.

 ## Upgrading Hugo